isa-nurbek/computer-science/1. Data Structures/02-Queues/02_Implementation in Python/Implementing with Arrays (List)/queue_code_explanation.md

 The current implementation of `dequeue()` has a time complexity of \(O(n)\) due to the use of `pop(0)`.
 To achieve \(O(1)\) time complexity for both `enqueue()` and `dequeue()`, you can use a **double-ended queue (deque)** from Python's `collections` module.
 A deque allows efficient appends and pops from both ends.

-Here’s how you can modify the `Queue` class to use a deque:
+Here’s how we can modify the `Queue` class to use a deque:

 ```python
 from collections import deque